dstrohmaier/contrafactives_grid_world/readme.md

 # Contrafactives: Exploration of a Grid World

-This repository includes code required to replicate an experiment investigating the learnability of contrafactive attitudes verbs.
+This repository includes code required to replicate an experiment investigating the learnability of contrafactive attitude verbs.

 # Authors

-The research is by Simon Wimmer and [David Strohmaier](https://dstrohmaier.com).
+The research is by [Simon Wimmer](https://github.com/sbwimmer) and [David Strohmaier](https://dstrohmaier.com).
 The code has been written by David Strohmaier

 # Publication/Citation